Chronic Fatigue Syndrome: Using Graded Exercise to Get More EnergySkip to the navigation

 Graded exercise starts out slowly and increases in very small steps.
 If your fatigue is severe, this can mean starting out with 1 minute of gentle movement, like stretching.
 And it means that you have a plan and you stay with it, even when you're having a good day and feel like doing more.
 This helps your body make the changes it needs to cope with activity and exercise.

-Studies show that light aerobic exercise, such as walking, helps people who have chronic fatigue syndrome (CFS) feel more energetic and less tired. footnote 1 Maybe you have avoided it because you're afraid it will make you feel worse.
+Studies show that light aerobic exercise, such as walking, may help people who have chronic fatigue syndrome (CFS) feel more energetic and less tired.
+People vary in how much they are helped by this kind of program. footnote 1 Maybe you have avoided it because you're afraid it will make you feel worse.
 But the opposite is true.
 Total rest leaves your body in worse shape.
 It can also hurt your self-image by making you feel as if you can't do anything for yourself.

 How can I start an exercise program?